thoughtspot/thoughtspot.github.io/_release/notes.md

 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
 <h3><a name="Abilitytosettableloadprioritization"></a>Ability to set table load prioritization</h3>
 <p>You can now use <tt>tql</tt> to set table load priority.
 You can set priority values between <tt>1-100</tt>.
 The default priority is <tt>50</tt>.
-Lower number means higher priority.
-1 is the highest possible priority as a result.
+A lower number indicates a higher priority, with 1 being the highest priority.
+Tables set to a load priority of 1, load before tables set to higher numbers.
 The following illustrates examples of the new commands for setting and changing table load priority:</p>
 <div class="code panel" style="border-width: 1px;">
 <div class="codeContent panelContent">
 <pre class="code-java">  alter table <span class="code-quote">'t1'</span> set load priority [value]